saltstack/salt-windows-msi/README.md

         2 Warning(s)
         0 Error(s)

+To test, you can use  test*.cmd, or add new ones.

+To read the logfile, you can use open_last_log_in_code.cmd

 ## How to program the msi builder toolkit

 The remainder is documentation how to program the msi build toolkit.